-The Root of the Problem: the Couch Potato Perception
+The Root of the Young Fit Problem: The Couch Potato Perception

 If the fitness industry is catering mostly to young, hot people, there has to be a reason, right?
 In this case, it’s certainly not because Boomers and other older people have just ceased to exist or ceased to hold gym memberships.
 Instead, it’s a problem of perception, and it’s a problem of perception rooted in reality.
 Afterall, boomer’s net worths are over twelve times larger than their millennial counterparts.
 They have a lot more buying power.